Skip to Main Content

 The Science of Learning

 Participants will explore the science behind effective learning strategies, focusing on metacognition and self-regulated learning.
 Students will gain insights into how the brain processes and retains information, and learn practical techniques to enhance their study habits.
 Through hands-on activities and classroom engagement apps, students will practice these skills and develop personalized strategies to improve their learning efficiency.
 By the end of the workshop, students will have a toolkit of evidence-based techniques to boost their confidence and academic performance, and become more self-aware, proactive learners.
-Key topics include:
+Key topics include 1) defining metacognition and its role in the learning process and 2) principles of self-regulated learning and how to apply them.
+Many of the workshops will be led by trained students.
+Students training to become future presenters may also observe these workshops.
+There are a limited number of presenters available and we may not be able to accommodate every request.

 Contact Information: